-- (1) In setting its annual tariffs the council shall at all times take due cognisance of the tariffs applicable elsewhere in the economic region, and of the impact which its own tariffs may have on local economic development. - (2) The Municipality wishes to record that the following tariff principles will apply: - (a) Service tariffs imposed by the municipality shall be viewed as user charges and shall not be viewed as taxes, and therefore the financial ability of the relevant user of the services to which such tariffs relate, shall not be considered as a relevant criterion (except in the case of the relief measures for poor households and deserving categories of users approved by the municipality from time to time).

-- (b) The municipality shall ensure that its tariffs are uniformly and fairly applied throughout the municipal region.

-- (3) Tariffs for service charges rendered by the municipality, namely:
+- (1) In setting its annual tariffs the council shall at all times take due cognisance of the tariffs applicable elsewhere in the economic region, and of the impact which its own tariffs may have on local economic development. - (2) The Municipality wishes to record that the following tariff principles will apply: - (a) Service tariffs imposed by the municipality shall be viewed as user charges and shall not be viewed as taxes, and therefore the financial ability of the relevant user of the services to which such tariffs relate, shall not be considered as a relevant criterion.
+The municipality shall ensure that its tariffs are uniformly and fairly applied throughout the municipal region. - (3) Tariffs for service charges rendered by the municipality, namely: - (a) Electricity - (b) Water - (c) Sanitation / Sewerage - (d) Refuse shall as far as possible recover the expenses associated with the rendering of each service concerned.

-- (a) electricity

-- (b) water

-- (c) Sanitation

-- (d) Refuse

-shall as far as possible recover the expenses associated with the rendering of each service concerned.
 The tariff, which a particular consumer or user pays shall therefore be directly related to the standard of service received and the quantity of the particular service used or consumed.

-- (4) The municipality shall, as far as circumstances reasonably permit, ensure that the tariffs levied in respect of service charges generate an operating surplus each financial year of between 1% to 10% or such percentage as the council may determine at the time that the annual operating budget is approved.
-Such surpluses shall be applied for the future capital expansion of the service concerned, for the partial financing of general services and in relief of property rates and or, or both. - (5) In line with the principles embodied in the Constitution and in other legislation pertaining to local government, the municipality may differentiate between different categories of users and consumers in regard to the tariffs which it levies.
-Such differentiation shall, however, at all times be reasonable, and shall be fully disclosed in each annual budget. - (6) The municipality's tariff policy shall be transparent, and the extent to which there is cross-subsidisation between categories of consumers or users shall be disclosed to users. - (7) The municipality shall ensure that its tariffs shall be readily understandable by all users affected by the tariff policy. - (8) The municipality undertakes to render its service costs effectively in order to ensure the best possible cost of service delivery.

-- (9) The consumption of such services shall be properly metered by the municipality, and meters shall be read, wherever circumstances reasonably permit, on a monthly basis.
+(4) The municipality shall, as far as circumstances reasonably permit, ensure that the tariffs levied in respect of service charges generate an operating surplus each financial year of between 1% to 10% or such percentage as the council may determine at the time that the annual operating budget is approved.
+Such surpluses shall be applied for the future capital expansion of the service concerned, for the partial financing of general services and in relief of property rates and or, or both.

+- (5) In line with the principles embodied in the Constitution and in other legislation pertaining to local government, the municipality may differentiate between different categories of users and consumers in regard to the tariffs which it levies.
+Such differentiation shall, however, at all times be reasonable, and shall be fully disclosed in each annual budget. - (6) The municipality's tariff policy shall be transparent, and the extent to which there is cross-subsidisation between categories of consumers or users shall be disclosed to users. - (7) The municipality shall ensure that its tariffs shall be readily understandable by all users affected by the tariff policy. - (8) The municipality undertakes to render its service costs effectively in order to ensure the best possible cost of service delivery. - (9) The consumption of such services shall be properly metered by the municipality, and meters shall be read, wherever circumstances reasonably permit, on a monthly basis.
 The charges levied on consumers shall be proportionate to the quantity of the service which they consume. - (10) The municipality shall levy monthly availability or basic charges for the services concerned, and these charges shall be fixed for each type of property as determined in accordance with the detailed policies Generally, consumers of water and electricity shall therefore pay two charges: one, which is unrelated to the volume of consumption and is to recover the distribution on costs; and another directly related to the consumption of the service in question.